Part of Framework Positioning

 Protection

-Safe updates
+Safe system updates

-Systems resist what they experience as unsafe.
+Systems resist what they experience as unsafe, too fast, too large or too demanding.

-Understanding before forcing change
+Understanding before forcing behavior

 The core